 To illustrate this, picture a teacup in a saucer.
 You pour tea into it until it reaches the brim and you keep pouring until the tea overflows the cup, collecting in the saucer beneath the cup.
 The contents of the saucer that overflowed from the cup are what we call the overflow.

-Now consider that overflow to represent the overflow of God's anointing and blessings in your life.
-It is out of that overflow that you should minister to others.
-If you try to minister to others from a place of emptiness, you will have nothing to offer and nothing to give.
-You will be striving.
 But when you minister from the overflow, you will always have something good to give to others, as long as what fills your heart is good.
-That could be an exhortation (word of encouragement), a teaching, a prophecy, a gift of some kind -- monetary or non-monetary, love, kindness, some kind of help, or hospitality.
-Whatever you give, let it be from the overflow.
+That could be an exhortation (word of encouragement), a teaching, a prophecy, your time, godly counsel, a listening ear, a gift of some kind -- monetary or non-monetary (eg., clothing, food, other goods), love, kindness, some kind of help, or hospitality.
+Whatever you give, let it be from the overflow in your own life.

 Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the Home page, such as A Tale of Two Kings, The Servant of the Lord, The Shepherding Role of Elders, Success in God's Eyes, Accountable, correctable, and teachable, A Personality Profile of the Apostle Paul, Persecuted or Popular?, and Having a Servant's Heart.
 You may also access my complete blog directory at "Writing for the Master."